Zentech-Development/conductor-proxy/README.md

 response, and send a standardized response back.
 This process can handle request parameters, authentication, and more.

-Conductor is distributed as a standalone Docker image, binaries, and a Go package which can be used to use the Conductor Proxy directly in your Go project.
+Conductor is distributed as a standalone Docker image and as native binaries.

 In the future there will be official clients for calling the Conductor Proxy using various programming languages, starting with Go, and a CLI.